 There have been anecdotal reports of temporary changes in menstruation patterns (e.g., heavier menses, early or late onset, and dysmenorrhea) in individuals who have recently been vaccinated for COVID-19.
 While environmental stresses can temporarily impact menses, vaccines have not been previously associated with menstrual changes.
 A prospective study of nearly 4,000 women found a temporary non-clinically significant change in cycle length of less than 1 day, and no change in the length of menstrual bleeding.
 These temporary small variations in cycle length attenuated quickly within two postvaccine cycles (Edelman 2022).
-The data support that any effect of the COVID-19 vaccines on menstruation is minimal and temporary and should not be a reason for individuals to avoid vaccination.
+Additionally, a recently published prospective observational study of 9555 individuals (77% receiving the COVID-19 vaccine) found a small increase in the probability of greater total bleeding quantity occurred following the first COVID-19 vaccine dose, which resolved in the cycle after the post-vaccination cycle.
+The total number of heavy bleeding days did not differ by vaccination status (Darney 2023).
+These data support that any effect of the COVID-19 vaccines on menstruation is minimal and temporary and should not be a reason for individuals to avoid vaccination.
 ACOG will continue to monitor and evaluate available evidence on this issue.

 Additionally, there is no reason for individuals to schedule their vaccinations based on their menstrual cycles; vaccines can be given to those currently menstruating.